Sagargowda1605/EcoGraph-RAG/.ipynb_checkpoints/README-checkpoint.md

 2. **Structural Retrieval (GraphRAG)**: Uses graph traversal to find explicit relationships between entities (e.g., Policy → Emission Value → Country).

-3. **Fusion**: The LLM combines the semantic text and the structural path for a grounded, traceable answer.

 ---